shrddr/DatalogConvert/readme.md

 ## dat2csv

-Creates a CSV data file to import the file-based datalog into FactoryTalk Historian.
+Creates an intermediate CSV data file from a FTView file-based datalog, used for importing into FactoryTalk Historian.
 This process is also referred to as *backfill* in Historian docs.

 ```
 dat2csv PointPrefix [InputPath]
 ```

-`PointPrefix` refers to your Historian point names.
-If you create these using Historian auto-discovery they are all going to start with `ViewAppName:HmiServerName:` - might be a good idea to mimic that for consistency.
-The script also replaces `/` with `.` in tag names, just like auto-discovery.
+Each Historian point name to fill is formed as the concatenation of `PointPrefix` and the datalogged tag name.
+If you created Historian tags using auto-discovery they are all going to start with `ViewAppName:HmiServerName:` - might be a good idea to mimic that for consistency.
+The script also replaces `/` with `.` in tag names, just like auto-discovery does.

 Specify `InputPath` if the DAT files are not in current directory.